smidazai/scan_functional/supplementary.md

     ## p-value:  0.02

 The detected cluster is significant.
-Among the 8 observations, 8 belongs to the real cluster.
+Among the 8 observations, 8 are part of the actual cluster.

-**Improving computational time**: if `plot_eigen=T`, the spectral decomposition of the covariance matrix is done with the function `eigen()`.
-It means that all the eigen values/eigen vectors are computed.
-If `plot_eigen=F`, we use the function `eigs_sym()` from package **rARPACK** that allows to compute only the $d$ first eigen values/eigen vectors.
-It improves the computation time by a factor 3.
+**Improving Computational Time**: If `plot_eigen = TRUE`, the spectral decomposition of the covariance matrix is performed using the `eigen()` function, which computes all eigenvalues and eigenvectors.
+Conversely, if `plot_eigen = FALSE`, we utilize the `eigs_sym()` function from the `rARPACK` package, which computes only the first $K$ eigenvalues and eigenvectors.
+This approach improves computation time by a factor of 3.

 # 2 Simulation part

 ## 2.1 The spatial data

-We import first the contours of the French departments:
+First, we import the contours of the French departments:

 ``` r
 dep <- read_sf("data/departements.geojson")